Tingkao Ragwang Chapriak

 Tingkao Ragwang Chapriak (TRC) is the traditional religions followed by the Zeliangrong people (indigenous Zeme, Liangmei and Rongmei tribes) of Assam, Manipur and Nagaland states in North Eastern India.
-It is a polytheistic religion based on the fundamental belief of Tingkao Ragwang, the supreme god or almighty and other smaller Sylvan Dieties.
+It is a polytheistic religion based on the fundamental belief of Tingkao Ragwang, the supreme god or almighty and other smaller Sylvan deities.

 Etymology

 Tingkao Ragwang Chapriak means "the religion of the heavenly god" in Zemeic languages.
 Tingkao Ragwang means the "Heavenly God" or "God of the sky" and Chapriak means "religion".

 Gods and symbolism

 Tingkao Ragwang Chapriak is a polytheistic religion.
 The primary god is the Tingkao Ragwang, the almighty and creator god.
 According to traditional beliefs, Tingwang is the eternal god with no beginning or end, no father or mother and he is the source of all life and good.
 He is the architect of every life, source of knowledge and wisdom and nothing can be created without his will.
 Tingkao Ragwang created the universe, the sun, the moon, other celestial bodies and the natural elements of fire, water and earth.
 The other gods in the pantheon include the brotherly gods of Bisnu, Naptime, Karangong, Koloa, Chongchai, Charakilongmei and Dimei.